 Assemble the pieces one by one being careful to line up the edges so they are even.
-Be careful with pieces 5 and 6.
+Be careful with pieces five and six.
 They are not the same!
 They are mirror images of each other.
 You can tell by lining up the tall ends.
-When you pieces are dry, you're ready to start solving!
+When your pieces are dry, you’re ready to start solving!

 Once you’ve mastered the cube, be sure and check out the different Soma figures.
 There are many puzzles to solve!